Cover: C.T. McMillan

 “No more apologies,” he said sitting up straight.
 “We gotta get to the bottom of this ASAP.”

-“Now, the only people who knew about our stooly problem was us.
+“Now, the only people who knew about our stooly problem was us and Mitty.
 Is that right?” he asked looking to Takashi.

 He replied with a nod as he unbuttoned his jacket.

 “There was that footie I sent to take over after I was relieved,” said Kiddo, “but I never told him what was going on.
-And we don’t give the lower ranks firearms.”
+And we don’t give the lower ranks guns.”